trackier/android_sdk/README.md

     fun userDetails(){

-        /*Passing the UserId and UserEmail Data*/
-        TrackierSDK.setUserId("XXXXXXXX") //Pass the UserId values here
-        TrackierSDK.setUserEmail("abc@gmail.com") //Pass the user email id in the argument.
+        /* Passing the UserId and UserEmail Data */ TrackierSDK.setUserId("XXXXXXXX") // Pass the UserId values here TrackierSDK.setUserEmail("abc@gmail.com") // Pass the user email id in the argument.

-        /*Passing the Additional Data*/
+        /* Passing the Additional Data */
         val userAdditionalDetails: MutableMap<String,Any> = mutableMapOf()
-        userAdditionalDetails.put("UserName","ABC") //You can pass the Username data. userAdditionalDetails.put("MobileNumber","8878328XXX") // You can pass user mobile number TrackierSDK.setUserAdditionalDetails(userAdditionalDetails) //Pass the userAdditionalDetails reference in this method.
+        userAdditionalDetails.put("UserName","ABC") // You can pass the Username data. userAdditionalDetails.put("MobileNumber","8878328XXX") // You can pass user mobile number TrackierSDK.setUserAdditionalDetails(userAdditionalDetails) // Pass the userAdditionalDetails reference in this method.
     }

 }